How to Use Table and Level of Detail Calculations In Tableau

-Athens so now we’ll switch gears a bit and look at how we can use table calculations to resolve some common challenges.
-We all create a visualization that looks set profit percent change month-over-month for a user selected year and will Leverage The lookup function to filter our view for a selected year while not filtering the underlying racket records that are needed for that that percent difference.
+So now we’ll switch gears a bit and look at how we can use table calculations to resolve some common challenges.
+We all create a visualization that looks set profit percent change month-over-month for a user selected year and will leverage the lookup function to filter our view for a selected year while not filtering the underlying racket records that are needed for that that percent difference.

 Name this new sheet month-over-month.

 To the column shelf and we’ll change this to continuous months.